byui-cse/cse251-course/week10/prepare.md

     cout << "Example 1 - single thread\n";

     pthread_t thread;

     int createerror = pthread_create(&thread, NULL, threadFunction1, NULL);

-    /*creates a new thread with default attributes and NULL passed as the argument to the start routine*/ if (!createerror) /*check whether the thread creation was successful*/ {
+    // creates a new thread with default attributes and NULL passed as the
+    // argument to the start routine
+    if (!createerror) /*check whether the thread creation was successful*/ {
         pthread_join(thread, NULL); /*wait until the created thread terminates*/ }
     else
     {
         cout << "Error in creating thread\n";
     }

     cout << "Example 1 completed\n";